Building occupancy classifications

 Building occupancy classifications refer to categorizing structures based on their usage and are primarily used for building and fire code enforcement.
 They are usually defined by model building codes, and vary, somewhat, among them.
-Often, many of them are subdivided.
+The intended and actual usage of a structure can have impacts on requirements related to fire safety such as the number of exits, if fire sprinklers are required.
+It can also significant impact to building design, such structure height, the size of the building and materials the building is constructed out of.